 The LEARNING ORGANIZATION

-Working alone, people can create certain kinds of value but many kinds require the combined efforts of more people, sometimes many.
+Working alone, people can create some kinds of value but most kinds require the combined efforts of more people, sometimes many.

 BarrySugarman.org ORGmuze 3.0